 We sincerely invite you to attend a Meeting for Worship with us any Sunday morning at 10:00 AM or Wednesday evening at 5:30 PM!
 (Childcare available on Sundays.)

-We at Third Haven Friends Meeting hold the Emanuel A.M.E.
-Church community in Charleston, SC, and all who mourn with them, in the Light.
+We at Third Haven Friends Meeting hold the LGBTQIA community in Orlando, and all who mourn with them, in the Light.

 "There was an ocean of darkness and death; but an infinite ocean of light and love, which flowed over the ocean of darkness.
 In that also I saw the infinite love of God."